Nakkard/Movies-REST-API/README.md

-# Movie Management System API
+# Movie Management System REST API

 This API manages movies, allowing users to add, rate, and retrieve movies.
 It includes features like filtering, sorting, and pagination.